 A hostile ex may push your boundaries in order to provoke a conflict or just in order to get you to pay attention to them.
 And if they had a tendency to push boundaries when you were married – and if you were in the habit of giving in to please them or to avoid conflict – you may find it hard to enforce those boundaries once you’re divorced.

 But sticking to your boundaries is important – otherwise, your ex will continue to push them in order to initiate conflict.
-Establish a method of communication that works for you and stick to it – many divorced parents find texting or email to be the best method of communication because it provides a written record and also allows you to consider your responses carefully before sending them.
+Establish a method of communication that works for you and stick to it.
+Many divorced parents find text or email to be the best method of communication.
 If verbal communication tends to devolve into arguing, don’t let your ex goad you into it – stick with texts and emails.